uqhwen2/MACAL/README.md

 #### Training MACAL_2.5

+The initial execution will download the MNIST dataset from public available source, please enable Internet on your server, otherwise will run into error.

 ```.sh
 $ cd CMNIST
 $ bash DeepGPR_TrueSim-DUE.sh  # alpha=2.5 for MACAL_2.5, can simpyly change for other regularization level for ablation stuy.